noexgeci/ServerRunner/README.md

 * Download ngrok from here
 -> https://dashboard.ngrok.com/get-started/setup
-Once you downloaded it put it in the folder, then connect your account.
+Once you have downloaded it, put it in the folder, then connect your account.
-(You need email verification on ngrok, or it wont work)
+(You need email verification on ngrok, or it won't work)

 * Start the installer.bat